Petrobras: History

 In 2000, Petrobras set a world record for oil exploration in deep waters, reaching a depth of 1877 m below sea level.
 In 2002, Petrobras acquired the Argentine company Perez Companc Energía (PECOM Energía S.A.) from the Perez Companc Family Group and its family foundation for $1.18 billion.
 This acquisition included assets in Argentina, Brazil, Venezuela, Bolivia, Peru, and Ecuador, 1.1 billion barrels of crude oil reserves, and production of 181 e3BOE per day.

 In 2005, Petrobras announced a joint venture with Nippon Alcohol Hanbai KK to sell Brazilian ethanol to Japan, called Brazil-Japan Ethanol.
 On 21 April 2006, the company started production on the P-50 oil platform in the Albacora-Leste oil field at Campos Basin, which made Brazil self-sufficient in oil production.
 During the administration of the Workers' Party in the 2010s, Petrobras spent an estimated $40 billion subsidizing motor fuels, causing it to become the world's most indebted oil company.
 By November 2015, the company had accumulated $128 billion in debt, 84% of it denominated in foreign currencies.

 In 2022, under the administration of Caio Paes de Andrade, Petrobras achieved its highest net profit in history, totaling R$188.3 billion, distributing R$215.7 billion in dividends, making it the second largest dividend payer in the world.

-In summer 2023, Petrobras entered into a 5-year agreement with Weatherford International for providing intervention services offshore Brazil.
-As part of the cooperation, the US company will also provide digitalization of production using the Centro well construction optimization platform.
+In summer 2023, Petrobras entered into a 5-year agreement with Weatherford International for providing offshore intervention services.
+As part of the cooperation, Weatherwood would also provide digitalization of production using the Centro well construction optimization platform.

-Also in 2023, Petrobras announced the resumption of construction of a new production line at the Abreu e Lima refinery in Ipojuca, Pernambuco, Brazil.
+Also in 2023, Petrobras announced the resumption of construction of a new production line at the Abreu e Lima refinery in Ipojuca, Pernambuco.
 The initial investment in the refinery is estimated at $18.5 billion, and the refinery will refine heavy crude oil from the Pre-Salt region.